- Aim of this page

 If you disclose information that falls within one of the disqualification criteria, the school will inform Ofsted.
 You should also be informed by the school whether you can apply to Ofsted for a waiver.
 Ofsted cannot grant a waiver to an individual who is on the Children’s Barred List and working directly in areas covered by the regulations.

-Where you are disqualified (either because of something about you, or something about someone you live with), you are not allowed to continue in the relevant childcare provision, and you have to then apply for a waiver.
-You will need to complete the waiver application, providing information about yourself, or about any person who lives or is employed in your household who satisfies the disqualification criteria.
+Where you are disqualified, you are not allowed to continue in the relevant childcare provision, and you have to then apply for a waiver.
+You will need to complete the waiver application, providing information about yourself.

 There are details of how to apply to Ofsted to waive your disqualification in the Ofsted guidance.
 This contains details of how to apply, how they consider these applications, and how you can appeal if they refuse.